-FINASTRA EEA EXTERNAL PRIVACY NOTICE
+FINASTRA EEA/UK/Switzerland PRIVACY NOTICE

-- we are a data controller, which means we are responsible for deciding how we hold and use personal information; and
+- we are a data controller, which means we are responsible for deciding how we hold and use Personal Information; and

 UPDATES TO THIS NOTICE